-LIAF 2019 takes its inspiration from the multitude of inhabitants, materials, struggles, and processes that reside and take place within the extremely wide intertidal zone surrounding the Lofoten islands.
-Cyclical, turbulent, ruthless, and beautiful, LIAF opens up four conversations in dialogue with this environment, to observe the space diminishing and expanding, and following its liminal ebbs and flows.
+LIAF 2019 took its inspiration from the multitude of inhabitants, materials, struggles, and processes that reside and take place within the extremely wide intertidal zone surrounding the Lofoten islands.
+Cyclical, turbulent, ruthless, and beautiful, LIAF opened up four conversations in dialogue with this environment, to observe the space diminishing and expanding, and following its liminal ebbs and flows.

 This intertidal zone is home to continual arrivals and departures, of disappearances and the reappeared.
 On the threshold of the land and the ocean, this intertidal zone exposes flotsam and scattered detritus, and it contains some of earth’s hardiest and most ancient plants and animals – organisms that are subject to the unpredictable forces of the weather, living things that routinely endure extreme fluctuations in temperature, salinity, oxygen levels, light, and space.
 Among them creeps the starfish – with an eye on each arm, a witness to several events at once.

 LIAF is being realised along the shorelines of both the Western and Eastern regions of the Lofoten archipelago.
 Since October 2018, the biennale has been initiating a set of collaborations with several artists who will embark on a long-term engagement with the islands.
 The curatorial ‘arms’ of LIAF are both guiding and guided by these places, and by artistic ideas and processes, as the artists embed their respective work in the local settings.
 These engagements will shape a wider exhibition and public programme, running from 30 August until 29 September 2019.